-- Management usually takes a decision to proceed with a particular project after evaluating its profitability.
-For this, the company needs to take into account the initial outlay of the project along with its revenue stream.
+- Management usually makes a decision to proceed with a particular project after evaluating its profitability.
+For this, the company needs to consider the initial outlay of the project along with its revenue stream.

 - If a business is seeking a loan for starting a new project, then lenders would want an estimate of initial investment along with the business plan.

-- Initial outlay is also an input for calculating NPV (net present value) and IRR (internal rate of return).
+- An initial outlay is also an input for calculating NPV (net present value) and IRR (internal rate of return).

-Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more) plus a change in working capital, minus proceed from the sale old asset, plus tax adjusted profit or loss from the sale of assets.
+Initial investment equals capital expenditures or fixed capital investment (such as machinery, tools, shipment and installation, more).
+A change in working capital is adjusted with this capital expenditure.
+Proceed from the sale of old assets is deducted, plus tax adjusted profit or loss from the sale of assets.

 Thus, initial outlay = Capital expenditure + Change in working capital – sale of old asset+ Profit from sale of asset *(Tax rate)

 Capital expenditures or fixed capital investment: This includes investment in the new equipment or other fixed assets, such as land.
-Moreover, it also includes installation and shipping costs related to the purchase of the equipment.
+Moreover, it also includes installation and shipping costs related to purchasing the equipment.

-Changes in working capital: a new project results in a change in working capital, such as raw materials, inventory and more.
+Changes in working capital: a new project results in a change in working capital, such as raw materials, inventory, and more.
 Usually, the working capital requirement increases with a new project.
-However, it may drop as well if a company is updating to new efficient machinery.
+However, it may drop if a company is updating to new efficient machinery.

-Proceed from the sale old asset: it refers to the amount that one gets after selling the old equipment or assets.
+Proceed from the sale of old assets: it refers to the amount one gets after selling the old equipment or assets.
 Such proceeds are also called salvage value and are close to the current market value of the asset sold.

-Ideally, such an item should be considered if the company is updating the current facility.
+Ideally, such an item should be considered if the company updates the current facility.
 For instance, upgrading the production facility might involve selling old machines or equipment.
-However, in case, of developing a completely new facility, a business may not have any old asset to dispose of.
+However, in the case, of developing a completely new facility, a business may not have any old assets to dispose of.

-Tax on profit or loss from the sale of assets: if a company sells the old asset for more than its book value (value in the company’s record), then there will be a capital gain.
+Tax on profit or loss from the sale of assets: if a company sells an old asset for more than its book value (value in the company’s record), then there will be a capital gain.
 On this profit, the company will have to pay the applicable tax.
-On the other hand, if a company incurs a loss on the sale of the old asset, it would prove tax benefit.
+On the other hand, if a company incurs a loss on the sale of an old asset, it would prove a tax benefit.

 How to Calculate Initial Outlay?